-In Irish Lights, green house gas emissions from 2009 and 2021 have reduced from approx. 4.9T to 2.7T which has been significant achievement.
+In Irish Lights, green house gas emissions from 2009 to 2023 have reduced from approx. 4,900T to 2,974T which has been a significant achievement.
 However, we face a considerable challenge in meeting the reduction in emissions target of a 51% by 2030 for two reasons;

-- the baseline was set at the 2016-2018 average when we had already achieved significant reductions in emissions and - 2. the majority of the reductions relate to transport emissions (the ship, ILV Granuaile)
+- 1. the baseline was set at the 2016-2018 average when we had already achieved significant reductions in emissions and - 2. the majority of the reductions relate to transport emissions (the ship, ILV Granuaile)

-The graph below shows the reduction in CO2 emissions by Irish Lights by emissions category across the period 2009 - 2021.
+The graph below shows the reduction in $CO_2$ emissions by Irish Lights by emissions category across the period 2009 - 2023.
 The graph shows the large reductions in energy related emissions across all categories of transport, thermal and electricity.

-The SEAI-generated chart below, based on data submitted by Irish Lights, shows a breakdown of the sources of emissions in 2021 and the following should be noted;
+The SEAI-generated chart below, based on data submitted by Irish Lights, shows a breakdown of the sources of emissions in 2023 and the following should be noted;

-- In 2021, 39% of electricity in the Republic of Ireland was generated from renewable sources.
-Although Irish Lights now procures electricity generated from renewable sources only, SEAI presumes that 61% of the electricity usage results in emissions.
-This figure is being adjusted downwards annually on the SEAI database. - For the purposes of SEAI recording, diesel delivered to lighthouses is deemed to be thermal and therefore appears under 'Heating Oils' - Transport covers Granuaile, road transport in leased vehicles and aviation fuel - Solid Fossil Fuels is the small quantity of coal still supplied to some headland stations
+- In 2023, 35.8% of electricity in the Republic of Ireland was generated from renewable sources.
+SEAI presumes that 61.4% of the electricity usage results in emissions.
+This figure is being adjusted downwards annually on the SEAI database in line with the increase in energy generated from renewable sources. - For the purposes of SEAI recording, diesel delivered to lighthouses is deemed to be thermal and therefore appears under 'Heating Oils' - Transport covers Granuaile, road transport in leased vehicles and aviation fuel - Solid Fossil Fuels is the small quantity of coal still supplied to some headland stations